-According to Maxcy, high leadership standards are available in history books from historic icons such as Napoleon, Gandhi, Thoreau, etc., but seemed to have eluded the standard bearers of educational administration.
-Where in the United States do these expectations and high stake pressures come from?
-Traditionally, high expectations have come from the local school community and district, depending on the nature of the community, i.e. socio-economic wealth, level of education in the community, etc. i.e. parents and community members, etc. Everyone agrees that the higher the community wealth and education attainment, value of their homes, etc., the higher the expectations.
+- High leadership standards are available in history books from historic icons such as Napoleon, Gandhi, Thoreau, etc., but seemed to have eluded the standard bearers of educational administration. - High expectations have come from the local school community and district, depending on the nature of the community, i.e. socio-economic wealth, level of education in the community, etc. i.e. parents and community members, etc. - Everyone agrees that the higher the community wealth and education attainment, value of their homes, etc., the higher the expectations.